Sitecore/Trekroner/README.md

 ✅ A `hosts` file writer which maps the IP of the proxy container to needed host names (and removes the entries on shutdown).

-✅ Use of Kestrel's built-in support for `pfx` certificates, allowing generation of HTTPS certificates via PowerShell.
+🟩 _(TODO)_ Use of Kestrel's built-in support for `pfx` certificates, allowing generation of HTTPS certificates via PowerShell.

 🟩 _(TODO)_ Built-in container status reporting and log viewing when proxying fails.